 George couldn’t wait to see the results of his test.
 He’d left her inside for a month, certain that the added weeks would produce what he wanted.
 He’d be pissed if she died.
-Getting his hands on another half-breed would be entirely too difficult.
+Getting his hands on someone like her would be entirely too difficult.

 “You could always just look at the camera, sir.
 There’s no need to actually go inside,” one of the veteran guards said.

 “Now where is the fun in that?”
 George said as the doors went through the unlocking sequence.